ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

         * `reason <string>`
         * `wasClean <bool>`

-Sets the WebSocket connection close event handler.
+Sets the WebSocket connection close event listener.
 `this` link inside the handler points to an instance of the `ResponsiveWebSocketConnection` class.
 `listener` can be `null`.